 The lollipop incision surgery technique is an infrequently used procedure for chest reconstruction top surgery.
-This technique allows for a moderate amount of skin to be removed through the combination of a circular incision around the areola and a vertical incision which extends down the chest from the underside of the areola.
-It is similar to a periareolar procedure, but can be performed on a narrow subset of patients who have a bit of extra skin tissue and who have no need to lift the position of the nipple, and who might otherwise not be candidates for a periareolar incision.
+It is similar to the periaeolar insicion in that it uses the same technique with an additional vertical insicion below the areola to remove excess skin.
+This procedure can be performed on a narrow subset of patients who have a bit of extra skin tissue, who have no need to lift the position of the nipple, and who might otherwise not be candidates for a periareolar incision.

 In this procedure, many steps are similar to the periareolar incision.
 The areola is resized and an outer circle is designed to accommodate some of the skin excision.
 The lower portion of an ellipse (oval) is designed in the lower chest area to reduce even more skin.
 Then, much like in a periareolar incision procedure, the outermost layer of skin is removed and then the surgeon makes a deeper incision through which all chest tissue is removed.